 To control high inflation: the interest rate is increased.

-When interest rate rises, the cost of borrowing rises.
+When the interest rate rises, the cost of borrowing rises.
 This makes borrowing expensive.
 Hence borrowing will decline and as such the money supply (i.e the amount of money in circulation) will fall.
 A fall in the money supply will lead to people having lesser money to spend on goods and services.
 Hence, they will buy a lesser amount of goods and services.

 This, in turn, will lead to a fall in the demand for goods and services.
 With the supply remaining constant and the demand for goods and services declining; the price of goods and services will fall.